SSO for JSM Customers using AWS Cognito as OAuth Provider

 Step 2: Setup JSM as OAuth Client

-• Go to the Manage Apps -> click Getting started under SSO Integration with Helpdesk. then click on the Add New Indentity Provider.
+• Go to the Manage Apps -> click Getting started under SSO Integration with Helpdesk then click on the Add New Identity Provider.

 • Select OAuth/OIDC and click on the next button.